Compiled from my ten-part series at Capital Research Center

 But why would the organization spend such a sum on countries that are already democratic?

 Soros’s anti-nationalist ideology of the open society, along with his motto, “If I spend enough, I will make it right,” provide an answer into his philanthropic activity, almost all of which entails political — not humanitarian — ends.

 During the 2016 American presidential election, he spent at least $25 million supporting Hilary Clinton and other Democratic candidates.
-But when all that spending didn’t “make it [the election] right,” Soros declared in an op-ed that “democracy is now in crisis.”
+But when all that spending didn’t “make [the election] right,” Soros declared that “democracy is now in crisis.”

-Apparently, Soros’ definition of democracy means people electing only candidates of whom he approves, or democracy becomes imperiled.
+Soros’s definition of democracy apparently means electing only candidates of whom he approves, or democracy becomes imperiled.

-In the op-ed, Soros lamented that the U.S. under President Donald Trump will become so embroiled in internal fighting and trying to protect its own minorities from violent attacks that “it will be unable to… promote democracy in the rest of the world.”
+He lamented that the U.S. under President Donald Trump will become so embroiled in internal fighting and trying to protect its minorities from violent attacks that “it will be unable to… promote democracy in the rest of the world.”